Easy Excel to Google Sheets Conversion Using Cloud-Based Tools

 Why Move from Excel to Google Sheets?

 Excel has been a staple in both home and work settings for a long time.
-Yet, as part of the Google Workspace suite, Google Sheets offers features better suited to today's shared and mobile work environments.
+Yet,

 Here are several reasons why professionals are choosing Google Sheets: